mohamedamr241/Image-Processing-API/README.md

 3. http://localhost:3000/api/images?filename=fjord&width=200&height=200
  - Here it will work and provide the image for you :).

+# Running the App
-2)to start server: npm run start
+1. To start server: npm run start
-3)to run test: npm run test
+2. To run test: npm run test
-4)to run prettier: npm run prettier
+3. To run prettier: npm run prettier
-5)to run lint: npm run lint
+4. To run lint: npm run lint